hollands-spoor/wp-accordion/readme.md

 == Installation ==

-Upload the plugin files to the `/wp-content/plugins/accordion` directory, or install the plugin through the WordPress plugins screen directly.
+Upload the plugin files to the `/wp-content/plugins/good-accordion` directory, or install the plugin using the WordPress plugins screen directly.

-Activate the plugin through the 'Plugins' screen in WordPress
+Activate the plugin in the 'Plugins' screen in WordPress

 == Use ==

-Drag an Accordion block into a post or page and use the 'Add pane' button at the bottom of the block to add pane-blocks.
+Drag an Accordion block into a post or page or CPT and use the 'Add pane' button at the bottom of the block to add pane-blocks.

 == styling ==